afrind/draft-rush/draft-kpugin-rush.md

 {{video-frame}}).

-Implementations MUST ignore unknown or unsupported values in all extensible protocol elements, except `codec id`.
+Implementations MUST ignore unknown or unsupported values in all extensible protocol elements, except `codec id`, which returns an UNSUPPORTED CODEC error.
 Implementations MUST discard frames that have unknown or unsupported types.

 # Security Considerations